WhereIsMyTransport/docs/tapi/default.md

 Central to the WhereIsMyTransport platform is our transport API.
 It is based on [REST](http://en.wikipedia.org/wiki/Representational_State_Transfer), [JSON](http://www.json.org/), [OAuth 2.0](http://oauth.net/2/) and [OpenID Connect](http://openid.net/connect/).
 These are standards which are broadly supported in the industry.

+## Attribution

+We use data from [© OpenStreetMap contributors](https://www.openstreetmap.org/copyright) and GraphHopper in the generation of the walking and transit legs' directions and geometries.

 ### Introduction

 #### API endpoint